Belgium flag Belgium Beach Holidays

 Belgium is tourist-friendly but has some key cultural and legal rules:

-Theft and pickpocketing are common in crowded areas, especially at major railway stations and on public transport.
+Theft and pickpocketing are common in crowded areas and on public transport, particularly at major railway stations and at night.

-Only use official, licensed taxis and do not get into taxis that stop to offer rides.
+Only use official, licensed taxis and avoid vehicles that stop to offer unsolicited rides.

 Bonus tips: